Jamie Whincup: 2010

 In 2010, Triple Eight switched to Holden VE Commodores as Ford cut sponsorship.
 Whincup won the first four races of the season and Hamilton but a run of bad luck at Queensland raceway and Winton saw him relinquish the championship lead for the first time in two years, and sat second in the points table, just ahead of teammate Craig Lowndes in third.
 He became close to becoming a 3-time champion, the next triple champion in a row after Mark Skaife from 2000 to 2002 and the second man to win the driver's championship in both a Ford and a Holden after Norm Beechey, but due to a multi car crash in the 25th race of the season at the Sydney Telstra 500 in wet weather his car was badly damaged and couldn't continue.
-In the 26th and final race of the season he was out of reach to score enough points to take back the lead from James Courtney and finished 2nd in the season.
+In the 26th and final race of the season he was out of reach to score enough points to take back the lead from James Courtney (who had also been involved in the previous race's multi-car crash but had managed to get back on the track before the finish) and finished 2nd in the season.